A Statistical Model for Motifs Detection: Introduction

+We say that they are \emph{polynomial-time weakly (or strongly) distinguishable} if a test exists that achieves the above and can be computed by a polynomial-time algorithm. \end{definition}

-Rather than considering two general sequences of symmetric matrices $\bP_{0,n}$ and $\bP_{1,n}$, we will focus here on a specific example.
-Namely, $\bP_{0,n}$ will correspond to a standard Erd\H{o}s-Renyi random graph, and $\bP_{1,n}$ to an Erd\H{o}s-Renyi random graph, with a planted copy of a small graph $H_n$.
-In order to define these formally, fix $0\le q_0\le 1$, and let $H_n = (V(H_n),E(H_n))$ be a graph sequence, indexed by $n$.
+Throughout the paper, $\prob_{0,n}$ will correspond to a standard Erd\H{o}s-Renyi random graph, while $\prob_{1,n}$ will be an Erd\H{o}s-Renyi random graph with planted copies of a small graph $H_n$.
+Namely, fix $0\le q_0\le 1$, and let $H_n = (V(H_n),E(H_n))$ be a sequence of graphs, indexed by $n$.
 Let us emphasize that $H_n$ is a non-random graph on $v(H_n) \equiv |V(H_n)|\ll n$ vertices.

-Given a graph $F$, we denote by $\tcL(F,n)$ the set of labelings of the vertices of $F$ taking values in $[n]$, i.e.
+Given a graph $F$, we denote by $\cL(F,n)$ the set of labelings of the vertices of $F$ taking values in $[n]$, i.e.

-(In particular $| \tcL(G,n)| = n!/(n-v(G))!$.)
-For an edge $e=(i,j)\in E(G)$, we let $\varphi(e)$ be the unordered pair $(\varphi(i),\varphi(j))$, and hence $\varphi(E(G)) = \{\varphi(e):\; e\in E(G)\}$.
+(In particular $| \cL(H_n,n)| = n!/(n-v(H_n))!$.)
+For an edge $e=(i,j)\in E(H_n)$, we let $\varphi(e)$ be the unordered pair $(\varphi(i),\varphi(j))$, and hence $\varphi(E(H_n)) = \{\varphi(e):\; e\in E(H_n)\}$.